Curing the high-energy perturbative instability of vector-quarkonium-photoproduction cross sections at order $\alpha \alpha_s^3$ with high-energy factorisation: Introduction

 Having understood the origin of this instability, we wondered whether a theoretical setup {going beyond the NLO of CF} such as {{\it High-Energy Factorisation (HEF)}~\cite{Catani:1990xk,Catani:1990eg,Collins:1991ty,Catani:1994sq}, resumming the higher-order corrections to the CF coefficient function which are enhanced by $\ln(\hat{s}/M^2)$ at $\hat{s}\gg M^2$,} could address the problem in a more general manner.
 We thus performed a first study~\cite{Lansberg:2021vie} of the simpler case of pseudoscalar-quarkonium hadroproduction where the quarkonium is produced in a $2\to 1$ partonic process at LO in $\alpha_s$.

-HEF allows one to sum the series of higher-order corrections to the CF coefficient function proportional to $\alpha_s^n \ln^{n-1}(\hat{s}/M^2)$ which, in the context of the present study, we refer to as the {\it Leading Logarithmic Approximation (LLA)}.
+HEF allows one to sum the series of higher-order corrections to the CF coefficient function proportional to $\alpha_s^n \ln^{n-1}(\hat{s}/M^2)$ which, in the context of the present study, we refer to as the {\it Leading-Logarithmic Approximation (LLA)}.
 Since the resummation of high-energy logarithms affects both the DGLAP evolution of the PDFs~\cite{DGLAP1,DGLAP2,DGLAP3} and the CF coefficient function, we have appropriately truncated the LLA resummation in the CF coefficient function down to the {\it Doubly-Logarithmic Approximation (DLA)}, as described in Ref.~\cite{Lansberg:2021vie}.
 Doing so, one can use the standard fixed-order PDFs consistently with the resummed CF coefficient functions.

 On the other hand, the HEF formalism is valid only up to $M^2/\hat{s}$-power-suppressed corrections.
 As such, it cannot provide a good approximation to the CF coefficient function where $M^2$ is not negligible with respect to $\hat{s}$.
 To avoid this shortcoming, we use a matching procedure to smoothly interpolate between the $\hat{s}\gg M^2$ asymptotics obtained from HEF and the NLO CF coefficient function at $\hat{s} \gtrsim M^2$.
-In Ref.~\cite{Lansberg:2021vie}, we have proposed a version of the {\it Inverse Error Weighting (InEW)} matching prescription, first introduced in Ref.~\cite{Echevarria:2018qyi}, which uses our perturbative knowledge to bootstrap the weight-determination procedure of InEW, thus effectively eliminating free parameters from the method.
+In Ref.~\cite{Lansberg:2021vie}, we have proposed a version of the {\it Inverse-Error-Weighting (InEW)} matching prescription, first introduced in Ref.~\cite{Echevarria:2018qyi}, which uses our perturbative knowledge to assess the weight-determination procedure of InEW.
 As a result, we have obtained perturbatively-stable predictions for the pseudoscalar-quarkonium hadroproduction cross sections with a scale-dependence reduced in comparison to LO CF predictions.